Swiftyfish/TrafficFlow/README.txt

 TrafficFlowAnalysis is made up of several sections that can perform different tasks, all of which are labelled

-In all of the below progams other than where a variable is being explicitly varied, the following parameters can be modified:
+In all of the below programs other than where a variable is being explicitly varied, the following parameters can be modified:
 	pslow, number between 0 and 1
 	RoadLength, positive integer